-The Georgia Code imposes certain penalties as follows: Delinquent filing of a return-5% of the tax shown on the return for each month or fractional part thereof up to 25%.
+The Georgia Code imposes certain penalties as follows: Delinquent filing of a return-5% of the tax not paid by the original due date for each month or fractional part thereof up to 25%.

 Failure to pay tax shown on a return by the due date-1/2 of 1% of the tax due for each month or fractional part thereof up to 25%.